Teaching

 • Personas: Analyze the data gathered from your previous activity.
 Create personas based on your data.
 Consider benefits and potential pitfalls of presenting needfinding data as personas.

-Week 5: Prototyping - Scenarios and storyboards
+Week 5: Solution Space - Ideation and Storyboarding

 • Storyboard: Brainstorm in a group and create storyboards representing different ideas related to a set topic.

-Week 6: Prototyping - Prototypes (low-fi)
+Week 6: Prototyping - Build Low-fidelity Prototypes

-Week 7: Prototyping - Prototypes (high-fi)
+Week 8: Prototyping - Build Hi-fidelity Prototypes

 • Figma prototypes: Iterate on your paper prototypes and create high-fi prototypes using Figma.

-Week 9: Evaluation - Usability testing
+Week 9: Evaluation - Usability Testing

 • Usability test: Work in groups of three and conduct two usability tests on two given websites.